 - Getting an up-to-date Energy Performance Certificate is one of the quickest and easiest ways of finding out how energy-efficient your office building is.
 An EPC serves as a simple guide to cutting the building’s carbon emissions, be it with installing more insulation, sealing up draughts, and it also states whether your property is suitable for green heating or solar panel installations.
 Click here and fill in the form to contact a local and certified EPC assessor.

 - Whether solar panels are a worthwhile investment for you or not will depend on the nature of your building and its location.
-However, if your office ticks all the boxes, you could see a large drop in electricity bills, receive a tax-free income from the government’s Feed-in Tariff, and any excess electricity generated that you don’t use can be sold back to the National Grid.
+However, if your office ticks all the boxes, you could see a large drop in electricity bills and any excess electricity generated that you don’t use can be sold back to the National Grid.